Updated July 1, 2023

-In this step, the image is copied to our hard disk, our network interfaces are probed, and then we are prompted to enter a hostname for the system.
+In this step, the system copies the image to our hard disk, probes the network interfaces, and prompts us to enter a hostname for the system.
 Click on the continue button after entering the hostname.

 In our example, we have taken “kali” as our hostname.

 Step 5: Configure the Network – Enter the Domain Name